lumsx/devstack/README.md

 To setup the Edly edx themes repo.

 1. Go do the `edly/edX` directory.
+2. Run `sudo chmod -R 777 src/`
-2. Clone [edly-edx-themes](https://github.com/edly-io/edly-edx-themes) in the `src` folder.
+3. Clone [edly-edx-themes](https://github.com/edly-io/edly-edx-themes) in the `src` folder.
-3. Run `sudo chmod -R 777 src/`
+4. Run `sudo chmod -R 777 src/`
-4. Run `cd devstack`
+5. Run `cd devstack`
-5. Run `make lms-shell`.
+6. Run `make lms-shell`.
 This will take you to the docker container for LMS.
-6. Edit the `/edx/app/edxapp/lms.env.json` file in the docker container to the following values.
+7. Edit the `/edx/app/edxapp/lms.env.json` file in the docker container to the following values.

 ```json
 "ENABLE_COMPREHENSIVE_THEMING": true,